I’m an intermedia artist and creative facilitator. I make projects.

 The best things I’ve ever been called are paradigm-shifting and genre-bending.

 I love it that my students call me spacemaker.

 Norah Zuniga Shaw is an artist, performer and creative director.
 Called “wildly creative” by the NYTimes, her work is exhibited worldwide and has won numerous awards and features.
-Major projects include Synchronous Objects with William Forsythe and TWO with Bebe Miller, Dancing Life for Oxford University Press, Climate Gathering, a transmedia performance ritual, and Livable Futures.
+Major projects include Synchronous Objects with William Forsythe and TWO with Bebe Miller, Dancing Life for Oxford University Press, Climate Gathering, a transmedia performance ritual, and Livable Futures public practice and podcast.
 She publishes, presents and consults frequently on performance + technology topics.